Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ![image](_static/images/transfertype.gif)
 *Prism Tank with Gatling Laser, Tesla Trooper with Ammo, Yuri with Deploy Money and Experience, Prism Cadre with Health Transfer, Ammo Restore, Gatling RateUp*

 - Warheads can now transfer and convert one resource to another.
-Resources in question are Experience, Money, Health, Ammo and Gatling rate
+Resources in question are Experience, Money, Health, Ammo and Gatling rate.
   - `TargetToSource` determines the sender and receiver of the transfer: if true, warhead's target(s) sends, warhead's source receives and vice versa.
   - `Send.Resource` and `Receive.Resource` determine which resource is subtracted from sender and added to receiver respectively.
     - They can any of [`experience`, `money`, `health`, `ammo`, `gatlingrate`].
 Defaults to `money`